wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/04-extending-the-wp-rest-api.md

 The main advantage of using the register_meta only route is that you do not need to add any further code to enable storing or retrieving data from the custom fields, as long as you remember to fetch and save the data using the meta object in your application code.
 You enable the field to show in the REST API, and you can use it straight away.
 This is also the more performant option, as it does not add any additional code that needs to be executed.

-On the other hand, the advantage of using implementing the register_rest_field route is that you can perform additional processing on the data before it is returned, or before it is saved.
+On the other hand, the advantage of using the register_rest_field route is that you can perform additional processing on the data before it is returned, or before it is saved.
 For example, you could perform some validation on the data before it is saved to the database.
 You could also add hooks to the get_callback and update_callback functions to either perform additional processing on the data, or to allow other developers to extend your custom fields.
 The downside is that you're adding a slight overhead to the API requests, as it adds more code that needs to be executed.

 Ultimately, the route you choose should be decided on a case by case basis.